$37.94-$47.00 hourly / $6,575.46-$8,145.85 monthly / $78,905.52-$97,750.20 annual

 Writing, editing, and organizing technical information in a clear, concise, and cohesive manner

-Design, write, and maintain systems and programming documentation, procedures, and methods for information technology systems
+Design, write, and maintain systems and programming documentation, procedures, and methods for information technology systems and ensure that all published documentation meets established standards and legal requirements

 Work effectively and independently on assigned projects